nachocaru/xaprb.com/content/blog/2007-01-29-mysqls-federated-storage-engine-part-1.md

 8 Query       SELECT *  FROM `fed_remote` WHERE  1=0
 8 Quit</pre>

 You can see that the statement opened a connection and then closed it on the remote server.
-This doesn&#8217;t happen for every query against the table, just for the `CREATE`.
+This doesn't happen for every query against the table, just for the `CREATE`.
 A small clarification to the manual: the remote table must exist before *creating* the local table, not before *accessing* it.

 ### Connections to the remote server

 As you see above, when I issued the `CREATE TABLE`, the local server made a normal client connection to the remote server, which issued a query apparently just to check that the table exists and the user has permission to access it.

 After this, the first access to the table opens a new connection, which stays open forever and services future requests.
 This is just a normal client connection, which shows up in the process list.
-If you kill it on the remote server and then issue another query on the local server, you get &#8220;ERROR 1030 (HY000): Got error 1 from storage engine.&#8221; If you then issue another query, the connection is re-established.
+If you kill it on the remote server and then issue another query on the local server, you get "ERROR 1030 (HY000): Got error 1 from storage engine."
+If you then issue another query, the connection is re-established.

-More connections will be opened in some cases, as you&#8217;ll see below.
+More connections will be opened in some cases, as you'll see below.

 Connections are standard client connections, which means they are subject to normal rules about inactivity timeouts and other options on the remote server.

 ### How data is fetched from the remote server

 According to the manual, the storage engine opens a client connection to the remote server and then does `SELECT * FROM tbl_name` on the remote server.
-This might make you think the storage engine fetches the entire contents of the data and caches it locally, but that&#8217;s not the case, as you&#8217;ll see below.
+This might make you think the storage engine fetches the entire contents of the data and caches it locally, but that's not the case, as you'll see below.
 The data is fetched a row at a time, and all columns are included every time, whether they are all needed or not.
 This is a missed optimization in my opinion.
 It transfers unnecessary data and defeats covering indexes, for one thing.
-However, I assume it&#8217;s done because the local copy of the fetched row has to be re-constituted into an entire row in memory.
+However, I assume it's done because the local copy of the fetched row has to be re-constituted into an entire row in memory.

-Perhaps it&#8217;d be more efficient to fetch only the needed columns, then populate the missing columns with `NULL`s.
-I haven&#8217;t looked at the code, so don&#8217;t give my opinion too much weight!
+Perhaps it'd be more efficient to fetch only the needed columns, then populate the missing columns with `NULL`s.
+I haven't looked at the code, so don't give my opinion too much weight!

 ### Some simple queries

-Let&#8217;s look at a query or two:
+Let's look at a query or two:

 <pre>-- Local: